Bishoftu Automotive Engineering Industry

-Bishoftu Automotive Engineering Industry is an Ethiopian manufacturing and assembly center for heavy armament, tanks and military vehicles.
+Bishoftu Automotive Engineering Industry (Amharic: ቢሾፍቱ አውቶሞቲቭ ኢንጂነሪንግ ኢንዱስትሪ) is an Ethiopian manufacturing and assembly center for heavy armament, tanks and military vehicles.
 It is one of the organizations of the Ethiopian Defense Industry supporting the Ethiopian National Defense Force.

 History

 The complex was set up in 1987 as a heavy repair center for tanks and armored vehicles.
 The Derg regime had plans to eventually produce tanks, armored vehicles, aircraft missiles like air-to-air missiles and SCUD missiles at the complex.

 In 2025 the organisation was taken over by the state-run Defense Engineering Industry Corporation, it had previously sat under the civilian-focussed Ethio Engineering Group.

 Operations

 The Ethiopian government is doing everything to transform the country's economy from its current dependency on rain fed agriculture.
 Although the country's economy is highly dependent on agriculture it is not farfetched to imagine an Ethiopian economy that is based on manufacturing and modern heavy industries like mining.
 While the mining Industry is still for most part in the preliminary stage of development the manufacturing sector is off to a good start.
 One among the few home grown manufacturing sectors is the huge Bishoftu Automotive Industry outside Addis Ababa.

 The complex is structured in five departments as follows: